Metastatic Ovarian Cancer Surgery

 Patients referred to Dr. Alden with Metastatic Ovarian Cancer have access to a vast array of specialists who are some of the best in their field in the country (and possibly in the world).

 Ovarian cancer typically spreads (metastasizes) throughout the abdomen and is generally seen as small, progressively growing tumors on various organs and structures.
-Invasion of the liver occurs in two different ways.
-One is implantation of the tumor on the surface of the liver.
+Invasion of the liver occurs in two different ways: (1) the implantation of the tumor on the surface of the liver.
 Once the tumor roots reach the abundant blood supply of the liver, the tumor grows rapidly.
-The other type of invasion is the actual seeding of the tumor inside the liver, with a progressive increase in size.
+(2) The other type of invasion is the actual seeding of the tumor inside the liver, with a progressive increase in size.

-For more information on Metastatic Ovarian Cancer or for a complimentary consultation please feel free to contact the NYC Liver, Pancreatic & Bile Duct Oncological Surgeon, Dmitri Alden, MD, FACS, today by phoning his New York office (212) 434-6216 or emailing the surgeon at email@example.com.
+For more information regarding Metastatic Ovarian Cancer or for a consultation with the metastatic ovarian cancer surgeon, please feel free to contact the NYC Liver, Pancreatic & Bile Duct Oncological Surgeon, Dmitri Alden, MD, FACS, today by phoning his NYC office (212) 434-6216 or contacting us online.